Princess Märtha Louise of Norway: Early life

-Märtha Louise was born on 22 September 1971 at The National Hospital the Oslo University Hospital in Oslo, to the then Crown Prince Harald and Crown Princess Sonja.
-Princess Märtha Louise was named after her late paternal grandmother and great-great-grandmother.
-At birth, she was not in line to the throne, because until 1990, only males could inherit the Norwegian throne.
-She was baptized a few months after her birth.
-Her godparents are King Olav V of Norway, Princess Margaretha of Sweden, Count Flemming of Rosenborg, Princess Ragnhild of Norway, Dagny Haraldsen, Haakon Haraldsen, Nils Jørgen Astrup and Ilmi Riddervold.
+Märtha Louise was born on 22 September 1971 at The National Hospital, the Oslo University Hospital, in Oslo, the eldest child of the then Crown Prince Harald (later King Harald V) and Crown Princess Sonja, during the reign of her paternal grandfather King Olav V. She was named after her paternal grandmother and great-great-grandmother.
+At birth, she was not in line to the throne, because until 1990 only males could inherit the Norwegian throne.
+She was baptised a few months after her birth.
+Her godparents are King Olav V, her paternal great-aunt Princess Margaretha of Sweden, her father's first cousin Count Flemming of Rosenborg, her paternal aunt Princess Ragnhild of Norway, her maternal grandmother Dagny Haraldsen, her maternal uncle Haakon Haraldsen, Nils Jørgen Astrup, and Ilmi Riddervold.

 In 1973, Märtha Louise's younger brother, Haakon Magnus, was born.
-In 1990 the Norwegian constitution was altered, granting full cognatic primogeniture to the Norwegian throne, meaning that the eldest child, regardless of sex, takes precedence in the line of succession.
+In 1990, the Norwegian constitution was altered, granting full cognatic primogeniture to the Norwegian throne, meaning that the eldest child, regardless of sex, takes precedence in the line of succession.
 The change affects only those born in 1990 or later.
-Females born between 1971 and 1990 (i.e. only Märtha Louise), were given succession rights, but their brothers would be before them in the line of succession, meaning that Prince Haakon still took precedence over Märtha Louise in the line of succession.
+Females born between 1971 and 1990 (i.e. only Märtha Louise) were given succession rights, but their brothers would remain ahead of them in the line of succession, meaning that Haakon still took precedence over Märtha Louise.
 After the births of her brother's two children, Ingrid Alexandra and Sverre Magnus, Märtha Louise was relegated to fourth in line.